See Patriarch's page for information on ancestors of Y-DNA testers.

 Changes in Lineage Group R1b-1:

 Donor descended from (Johann/Hans) Nicholas/Nickel Holl/Hohl immigrated in 1750 upgraded to 67 markers.
 Markers are close enough to indicate common ancestor with descendants of German Johann Nicklas/Nickel Holl who immigrated in 1738 from Liebsthal, Pfalz, Germany to PA.
+Henry Hull had been an earliest known ancestor in this group.
+He has now been proven to descend from Johann Nickel Holl.

 Changes in Lineage Group R1b-3: